BiggestXuan/EMCWorld/.github/ISSUE_TEMPLATE/en_bug_report.md

 <!--
 [NO PAIN] [MILD] [SEVERE] [FATAL]
 NO PAIN: Contains bugs such as rendering errors, heavy impact on FPS, etc.
-MILD: Contains bugs such as single item copy, block loading, unconditional flight or perspective, changing the attributes of the entire server, compositing and creating exclusive items that affect the game balance, causing evil modifications (including increase, decrease) EMC and other bugs.
+MILD: Contains bugs such as single item copy, block loading, unconditional flight or perspective, changing the attributes of the entire server, crafting or getting creative items that affect the game balance, causing evil modifications (including increase, decrease) EMC and other bugs.
-SERVERE: Contains bugs that spawn a large number of arbitrary items in a short period of time and have a large impact on server TPS.
+SERVERE: Contains bugs that spawn a large number of items in a short period of time and have a large impact on server TPS.
-FATEL: Contains deadly bugs that crash or reverse servers, corrupt map blocks, execute OP commands, etc.
+FATAL: Contains deadly bugs that crash or reverse servers, corrupt map blocks, execute OP commands, etc.
 Please fill in the bug level according to the corresponding bug phenomenon -->